sl16/42-minishell/README.md

 This project is about recreating our own version of bash with limited functionality.
 A miniature shell :).

+Made in cooperation with the amazing aulicna (https://github.com/andreaulicna) at 42 Prague.

 ### Permitted functions and their description
 | Function        | Description                                                                 |
 |-----------------|-----------------------------------------------------------------------------|